 - Uniqueness: The best app icons are unique and easily discernible by target audiences.
 You don’t want potential users to mistake your app with the competition do you?
 To avoid this, conduct competitive research to see what other app icons look like in your niche.
 Then take your design in a different direction.

-Also, keep the corners of your app icon square.
+Pro Tip: Make sure to keep the corners of your app icon square.
 Apple will round them for you once your icon has been submitted, approved, and uploaded to the App Store.

 3. Test Your App Icon